 There is currently any number of conversational interfaces that people interact with on a daily basis.
 On the voice assistant front, you have Siri, OK Google, Echo, and Cortana.
 Chatbots include Facebook’s M, and Slack’s Slackbot or Howdy.

-According to Web Designer Depot, CI design requires a basic change in the way we look at design; there has to be less visual elements and far greater use of language.
+According to Web Designer Depot, CI design requires a basic change in the way we look at design; there have to be fewer visual elements and far greater use of language.

 As Matty Mariansky, co-founder of Meekan, puts it “Content becomes the Style”.